sharetribe/flex-docs/README.md

-# Sharetribe Flex developer documentation
+# Sharetribe Flex documentation

-This repository contains the source code for the Sharetribe Flex documentation site.
+This repository contains the source code for the Sharetribe Flex documentation site a.k.a.
+Flex Docs.

 The site is running at: https://www.sharetribe.com/docs/